-A transformation high-level plan has been prepared and approved by our Board with several specific projects identified to take this forward.
+A transformation high-level plan has been prepared and approved by our Board with several specific projects identified to take this forward, as listed below.
 This portfolio of transformation projects will be closely monitored and robustly managed through our Programme Office arrangements.
-These projects, and what outcomes they contribute to, are detailed within the Our Strategy section of this Plan.
+More information on these can be accessed publicly as and when papers are submitted to the Transformation and Major Project Committee.